Mediagone/twig-powerpack/README.md

 ### 2) Register global data from any template

 You may occasionally declare specific data in your templates, used in the global scope.
-For example if your templates require optional CSS or JavaScript resources you only want to include on demand.
+For example if your templates dynamically add CSS classes to HTML body, or if they require optional CSS or JavaScript resources you only want to include on demand.

 #### String Data